What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 Drilling through hardwood will produce greater friction than drilling through softwood.
 When drilling in hardwood, you must choose a lower speed to avoid the drill from overheating or burning the wood.

-To find the perfect drill speed for drilling in wood (softwood or softwood) select the type of drill bit you are using.
+To find the perfect drill press speed for wood (softwood or softwood) select the type of drill bit you are using in this drill press rpm chart.

 Drill type & diameter Inch | Drill type & diameter mm | Softwood | Hardwood |